-- 1 Voice over IP VoIP - > Since authentication uses a valid domain defined in the LANCOM, terminal devices are registered as "local users". - > Since this domain does not correspond to the LANCOM's own VoIP domain, a simultaneous attempt is made to authenticate at the upstream SIP PBX.
+- > Since authentication uses a valid domain defined in the LANCOM, terminal devices are registered as "local users". - Since this domain does not correspond to the LANCOM's own VoIP domain, a simultaneous attempt is made to authenticate at the upstream SIP PBX.
 If the password used corresponds to the password stored in the SIP PBX for this user, then the registration on the SIP PBX will be successful.